Current TREATMENT

 • Ambulatory treatment, short patient length of stay in hospital

-• Quality of Life improvement, shorter patient recovery time, no readmission
+• Quality of Life improvement, shorter patient recovery time

 • Decrease of cost per procedure